Rare $b \to d$ decays in covariant confined quark model: Results and Discussion

 The helicity amplitudes corresponding to form factors are also utilised for further computations of so-called clean observables \cite{Matias:2012xw}.
 These observables have been reported by LHCb \cite{Aaij:2015oid,Aaij:2020nrf} and Belle \cite{Wehle:2016yoi} collaboration for $b \to s$ rare decay and similarly these observables are also expected for the $b \to d$ decays.
 We compute these observables $P_i$ using the relations expressed in Refs. \cite{Dubnicka:2015iwg,DescotesGenon:2012zf}.
 In Fig. \ref{fig:p123} and \ref{fig:p458}, we display the plots for the clean observables $P_{1,2,3}$ and $P^\prime_{4,5,8}$ for the channels $B^+ \to \rho^+$ and $B_s^0 \to \bar{K}^*(892)^{0}$.
 Similar plots can also obtained for the $B^0 \to (\rho^0, \omega)$ transitions.
 In all the plots for the observables, we have presented the muon and tau modes only.
 The reader may note that the plots for electron mode fully overlaps with that of the muon mode.
-The average values of these observables for transition corresponding to $B^+ \to \rho^+$, $B^0 \to (\rho^0, \omega)$ and $B_s^0 \to \bar{K}^*(892)^{0}$ channels are also listed in Tab. \ref{tab:obs_BBs}.
-We use the Wilson coefficients obtained at the next-to-leading logarithmic (NLL) order in our calculation of the observables in the full kinematical region of the momentum transfer squared.
+The average values of these observables considering resonance contributions for transition corresponding to $B^+ \to \rho^+$, $B^0 \to (\rho^0, \omega)$ and $B_s^0 \to \bar{K}^*(892)^{0}$ channels are also listed in Tab. \ref{tab:obs_BBs}.
+Note that in Tab. \ref{tab:obs_BBs} the sum of longitudinal and transverse polarizations are different than 1 as the leptons have finite mass in present calculations as opposed to case of massless leptons where it would be unity.
+The same has been explicitly studied in \cite{Matias:2012qz,Matias:2012xw}.
+We use the Wilson coefficients obtained at the next-to-leading logarithmic order in our calculation of the observables in the full kinematical region of the momentum transfer squared.
 At this order only the coefficient $C_9^{\rm eff}$ has an imaginary part.
 Since our form factors are real, the optimized observable $P'_6$ is identically zero at this order.
 Further, motivated by pQCD \cite{Jin:2020jtu} and LCSR \cite{Kindra:2018ayz} approaches, all the physical observables are also computed in the low $q^2$ bins: [0.1 -- 0.98] GeV$^2$ and [1.1 -- 6] GeV$^2$ corresponding to the dropping the charm resonances for electron and muon channels along with the comparison in Tab. \ref{tab:obs_B_bin} - \ref{tab:obs_Bs_bin}.
 It is to be noted that the uncertainties in our computations of branching fractions and other physical observables are arising solely because of uncertainties in the form factors.
-Though higher uncertainties are observed in very low $q^2$ range, the propagated uncertainty in the branching fractions is 47 \% maximum when integrated for the entire $q^2$ range except for the channel $B^0 \to \omega e^+ e^-$ for which the uncertainties in the form factors are also high.
+Higher uncertainties are observed in very low $q^2$ range, whereas the maximum propagated uncertainty in the branching fractions is about 49~\% for all the channel $B^{+(0)} \to \rho^{+(0)} e^+ e^-$ when integrated for the entire $q^2$ range.